GiuseppeBaldini/PaperHub/README.md

 # PaperHub
-A Python script to download scientific papers from scihub using DOI or URL.
+A Python script to download scientific papers from scihub using DOI / URL.